🎥

 4. The partnership and tension with Kathy Ertz

-The professional and personal relationship between Mazur and Kathy is given more romantic tension and emotional weight than occurred in reality, heightening the personal stakes of the operation.
+The film gives the professional relationship between Mazur and Kathy Ertz significant romantic tension and emotional weight.
+In reality, while they worked closely together, the personal/romantic dynamic is exaggerated to heighten the personal stakes of the undercover operation.

 5. Climactic sting operation and takedowns

-The film depicts the final arrests and major sting operations with heightened cinematic intensity, faster pacing, and more explosive confrontations.
-In reality, the conclusion of Operation C-Chase was slower, more methodical, and involved careful coordination over time rather than the rapid, high-drama takedowns shown on screen.
+The movie depicts the final arrests and major sting operations with heightened cinematic intensity, faster pacing, and more explosive confrontations.
+In reality, the conclusion of Operation C-Chase was slower, more methodical, and involved careful coordination across multiple agencies and locations rather than rapid, high-drama takedowns.

 Sources: Robert Mazur, *The Infiltrator: My Secret Life Inside the Dirty Banks Behind Pablo Escobar’s Medellín Cartel* (2009); declassified U.S. Customs Service and DEA records from Operation C-Chase; court documents and trial transcripts; interviews with Robert Mazur, Kathy Ertz, and Emir Abreu; contemporary reporting on the Medellín Cartel; analyses from investigative journalists and books on the War on Drugs.